Guantanamo prosecutors want 2014 trial for 9/11 case

 They were arraigned on terrorism, murder and other charges in May 2012, more than a decade after al Qaeda hijackers smashed four commercial jetliners into the World Trade Center in New York, the Pentagon in the Washington area and a field in Pennsylvania, killing 2,976 people.

-The court has since scheduled weeklong pre-trial hearings about every six weeks, mostly to hear defence challenges.
+The court has since scheduled weeklong pretrial hearings about every six weeks, mostly to hear defense challenges.

 Prosecutors want the judge to set firm deadlines for new filings, hold month-long hearings to work through a backlog of outstanding motions and be ready to start picking a jury on September 22, 2014.